 The content is designed to convince people to follow, engage with, and buy from brands.
 Even the U.S. State Department seems enamored of acquiring followers, having spent $630,000 from 2011 to 2013 to garner Facebook likes.

 At first, the evidence may seem convincing.
 Many brands have discovered that customers who interact with them on social media do spend more money than other customers.
-A recent influential study by comScore and Facebook found that compared with the general population, people who liked Starbucks’s Facebook page or who had a Facebook friend who liked the page spent 8% more and transacted 11% more frequently over the course of a month.
+A recent study by comScore and Facebook found that compared with the general population, people who liked Starbucks’s Facebook page or who had a Facebook friend who liked the page spent 8% more and transacted 11% more frequently over the course of a month.

-Merely liking a brand on Facebook doesn’t change behavior or increase purchasing.
+But merely liking a brand on Facebook doesn’t change behavior or increase purchasing.

 It’s possible that getting people to follow a brand on social media makes them buy more.
 But it’s also possible that those who already have positive feelings toward a brand are more likely to follow it in the first place, and that’s why they spend more than non-followers.

-Measuring the Return on Facebook Likes
+ROI on Facebook Likes

 Unlocking the Power of Likes

 Each year Facebook collects more than $22 billion in ad revenue.
 Most of that comes from brands seeking to circumvent the platform’s algorithms by paying to guarantee that their content will be prominently displayed to large numbers of users.

 The modern social media marketing playbook should combine new and traditional approaches.